Showcases

 Upcoming | Auditions | FAQs | Past Performers

-EVERYTHING YOU WANTED TO KNOW ABOUT THE TALENT SHOWCASE…
+EVERYTHING YOU WANTED TO KNOW ABOUT THE CABARET SHOWCASE…

 but were afraid to ask…